-To obtain a more precise view of the external sources of information, we asked the interviewees to name the most important sources from which they draw market and technology information.
-For market information firms mentioned on average 4.6 linkages in South Ostobothnia, 6.5 in Tampere and 5.0 in Helsinki and for technology information the respective figures were in 4.2, in 7.8 and 2.1.
-This indicates that the most R&D intensive of the three cases, Tampere, is also the most active in sourcing external information.
-The somewhat low figures for digibusiness firms in Helsinki, however, reflect fairly directly the nature of information sourcing and innovation activity of the field, as discussed below.
+To obtain a more precise view of the external channels of knowledge, we asked the interviewees to name the most important linkages to other organisations from which they draw market and technology knowledge.
+For market knowledge firms mentioned on average 4.6 linkages in South Ostrobothnia, 6.5 in Tampere and 5.0 in Helsinki and for technology knowledge the respective figures were 4.2, 7.8 and 2.1.
+This indicates that the most R&D intensive of the three cases, Tampere, is also the most active in sourcing external knowledge.
+The somewhat low figures for digibusiness firms in Helsinki, however, reflect fairly directly the nature of knowledge sourcing and innovation activity of the field, as discussed below.

-The information sourcing patterns of the digibusiness case differ clearly between market and technology information.
-Whereas the 51 interviewed digibusiness firms reported 106 sources for technology information in total, there were altogether 254 sources for market information.
-This indicates clearly how much more important market information is for these firms compared with technology information.
-The policy interviewees indicated that the digibusiness firms source technology information from relatively stable and trusted partners: other firms, centres of expertise, technology centres, branch-specific associations, etc. Mobile heavy machinery firms in Tampere reported more sources for technology information than market information.
+The knowledge sourcing patterns of the digibusiness case differ clearly between market and technology knowledge.
+Whereas the 51 interviewed digibusiness firms reported 106 linkages for technology knowledge in total, there were altogether 254 linkages for market knowledge.
+This indicates clearly how much more important market knowledge is for these firms compared with technology knowledge.
+The policy interviewees indicated that the digibusiness firms source technology knowledge from relatively stable and trusted partners: other firms, centres of expertise, technology centres, branch-specific associations, etc. Mobile heavy machinery firms in Tampere reported more sources and linkages for technology knowledge than market knowledge.

-In all three cases firms source market information mainly from the customers, the second most important source being other firms.
-In Tampere's case 53 % of all the mentioned sources are customers.
-In Helsinki the respective figure is 44 % and in South Ostrobothnia 32 %.
-When we look at the sources of technology information the pattern is only slightly different.
-Mobile heavy machinery firms and digibusiness firms highlight customers as the most important source in the case of technology information whereas South Ostrobothnian agrotechnology firms utilise suppliers more than other sources.
+In all three cases firms source market knowledge mainly from customers, the second most important source being other firms.
+In Tampere's case 53% of all the mentioned sources are customers.
+In Helsinki the respective figure is 44% and in South Ostrobothnia 32%.
+When we look at the sources of technology knowledge the pattern is only slightly different.
+Mobile heavy machinery firms and digibusiness firms highlight customers as the most important source in the case of technology knowledge whereas South Ostrobothnian agrotechnology firms utilise suppliers more than other sources.
 Preston et al (2009, p.
 1007) reiterate these findings in terms of digibusiness.
-They found that customers are the most favoured partners and sources of information for digibusiness in Dublin.
+They found that customers are the most favoured partners and sources of knowledge for digibusiness in Dublin.

-5.3.
-Geography of the information sources
+5.3 Geography of the knowledge sources